Lion Chambers

 The Lion Chambers is a building in the city centre of Glasgow, Scotland which began construction in 1904 and was completed in 1907.
 It was designated as a Category A listed building in 1966.
 It still stands today despite it recently being abandoned due to structural weakness.
 The building features stonework on the exterior showing a lion's head referencing the name, as well as the upper bodies of some Judges of the court, since the building was intended to comprise mainly lawyers' offices.
 It was made using a somewhat experimental method of construction called the Hennebique System which involves a reinforced concrete as its main material; the technique has fallen out of favour in modern times.
-Whether or not the building will be demolished or receive funding to be refurbished remains to be seen.
+Whether the building will be demolished or receive funding to be refurbished remains to be seen.

 History

 The Lion Chambers was originally designed by James Salmon and John Gaff Gillespie, who together formed the partnership known as Salmon, Son & Gillespie.
 The two were commissioned by William George Black, a lawyer and writer based in Glasgow who was well-established within the Glasgow Art Club, which included some well-known artists such as James Abbott McNeill Whistler.
 Because of this he integrated into his plans artists' studios that would be located in the top floors.
 The Glasgow Corporation was known to have somewhat of a soft spot for the innovative club of which Black was a member, and it is thought this may have helped to get the Lion Chambers approved for construction.